TranHoangXuanNguyen/Mr_Dinh_Project/README.md

 # Full stack project

-A full stack project using Angular for front-end and Laravel for back-end
+A full stack project using Html/Css for front-end and Laravel for back-end